 What is mastery?

-In general, mastery is considered to be accuracy of 90% or greater.
-Mastery doesn’t imply completely error free, nor does it mean that review isn’t important or necessary.
+In general, mastery is considered to be an accuracy of 90% or greater.
+Mastery doesn’t imply completely error-free, nor does it mean that review isn’t important or necessary.
 In fact, part of achieving mastery is continuously integrating review and practice.
 Teaching for mastery is particularly important for students with learning challenges to help keep the cognitive load students are dealing with manageable.

-When I think of true mastery I think of automaticity of phonemes and independence applying a spelling rule.
+When I think of true mastery I think of the automaticity of phonemes and independence in applying a spelling rule.
 Students may need reminders, but are able to verbalize their reasoning when correcting an error or applying a spelling concept.
-Ultimately, long term mastery is when reminders, prompts, and regular review are not longer necessary.
+Ultimately, long-term mastery in Orton-Gillingham is when reminders, prompts, and regular review are no longer necessary.
 The student knows the skill cold.
 Think of the muscle memory involved in riding a bike or driving a car.
-Once you’ve learned those skills, you never forget.
+Once you’ve learned those skills, you never forget them.

 (This post contains one affiliate link.)